Secours aux Sinistrés de Boko Haram

 BHVR was previously a Canadian non-profit corporation, however, despite our efforts, we were unsuccessful in raising significant sums of money for victims of Boko Haram.
 Therefore at our AGM in February 2016 the membership decided to dissolve the corporation but maintain this website and the informational functions of BHVR .
 We continue to encourage our readers to donate generously to those NGOs, international and national, that are operating effectively in the region.
 Our Partners page identifies several of these charities.

-The latest materials are added at the top of this page.
+The latest materials are added immediately below.
 Thus it is best read from bottom to top if you visiting for the first time.

 The Urgent Context of our Work